 - Make sure that the permit application is

 complete.
-This means that all boxes are filled in and that the
+This means that all boxes are filled in and all questions

-appropriate signatures are present.
+are answered.
 Our office is only able to act

 on a complete application.
 If the applications are not complete,

 it will delay its being processed.

 - Make sure that the appropriate documents are uploaded to the application.
 The needed information is described

 on the permit itself.
 If you answer "yes" to the driving

 history question, the only acceptable documentation is a

 DOT driving abstract available from their website or by calling 608-261-2566.
 This